Spooky Halloween Ghosts out of cardboard tubes.

 It was believed that the walls between the two worlds were thin and it allowed spirits or ghouls to pass through and that they would damage the crops for the next season.

-So to pacify the spirits, food and drink were placed as an offering, and bonfires were lit to scare the spirit away.
+So to pacify the spirits, food and drink were placed as an offering, and bonfires were lit to scare the spirits away.

 Dressing up in costumes or impersonating spirits in this way, they thought would offer protection from them.

-So bringing the tradition up to date when the 31st of October arrives, children would continue to dress up in supernatural costumes and knock on people’s doors saying, Trick or Treat! and if you didn’t give them a treat, they would cause mischief to you or your property.
+So continuing the tradition to date when the 31st of October arrives, children will continue to dress up in supernatural costumes and knock on people’s doors saying, Trick or Treat!
+If you didn’t give them a treat, they would cause mischief to you or your property.

-Although that rarely happens, the majority of people just offer treats which may include anything from chocolate, chews, lollipops, crisps, or fruit ( the healthiest option) or even money!
+Although that rarely happens, the majority of people just offer treats, including anything from chocolate, chews, lollipops, crisps, fruit ( the healthiest option) or even money!

 So be prepared if you refuse to offer treats or simply ignore them, you may have a few eggs thrown against your house or even car!